sjdv1982/seamless/sphinx/source/deepcell.md

 ***IMPORTANT: This documentation section is a stub.***

 (relevant tests are probably not that useful without explanation first.
-Integrate with "deep structures" in "Seamless explained".)
+Integrate with the following:)

+A transformation is in fact a "deep structure".
+Its checksum corresponds to a dictionary, where each value is itself a checksum (of the input cells).

+Seamless has support for two other kinds of deep structures: deep cells and deep folders.
+In both cases, the deep structure is again a dictionary, where the keys are strings and the values are checksums.
+The difference is the cell type of the checksums.
+For deep cells, the cell type is "mixed" (Seamless's default cell type), which means that you can easily access an individual element and convert it trivially to a normal Seamless cell.
+In contrast, for deep folders, the cell type is "bytes", which means that buffer and value are the same.
+This allows a one-to-one mapping with a folder on the file system.

 <!--
 Intro:
 - Deep cells